nft-rainbow/rainbow-doc/guides/guide.md

 #### Custom mint

-After deployed custom NFT contract, you can custom mint as follow
+After deployed custom NFT contract, you can custom mint as follow.
+If you don't have a metadata uri online, you could create one by [create metadata](#create-metadata)

 ```sh
 curl --location --request POST 'http://localhost:8080/v1/mints' \